All Episodes

 The governor of New York did turn down Obama.

-They both said, We don't want you here.
+They both said, we don't want you here.

 We have enough to do without you coming in and taking up space, occupying the media, causing traffic jams, and all the rest.

-So, yes, it is entirely within reason that a Republican governor would have said thanks for the offer, but not now.
+So, yes, it is entirely within reason that a Republican governor would have said, thanks for the offer, but not now.

-We're too busy.
+We are too busy.

-In fact, I can tell you this, Cameron O'Buddy O'Powell, a real Republican would have not offered the president said opportunity.
+A real Republican would have not offered the president said opportunity.

-He would have said, I'd be glad to accept your assistance, I'd be glad to accept it, but I've got a job to do here.
+I'd be glad to accept it, but I've got a job to do here.

-Didn't have to invite Obama in, did not have to walk the beach, did not have to embrace one week before presidential election.
+Didn't have to invite Obama in, did not have to walk the beach, did not have to embrace one week before a presidential election.

-One did not have to do that.
+Did not have to do that.

-Could have accepted the assistance, could have gone to press conference, could have said the president called and offered all kinds of assistance.
+Could have accepted the assistance, could have gone to a press conference, could have said the president called and offered all kinds of assistance.

 He was very kind, could have stopped it there.